crazygirlfym/deep_learning/ctr_models/pnn/code/README.md

-# deepFM
+# PNN

-This is our implementation for the paper:
+This is our implementation for the paper: Product-based Neural Networks for User Response Prediction

-Huifeng Guo, Ruiming Tang, Yunming Yey, Zhenguo Li, Xiuqiang He.
-[DeepFM: A Factorization-Machine based Neural Network for CTR Prediction](https://arxiv.org/abs/1703.04247)
+Yanru Qu, Han Cai, Kan Ren, Weinan Zhang, Yong Yu.
+[Product-based Neural Networks for User Response Prediction](https://arxiv.org/abs/1611.00144)

 We have additionally released our TensorFlow implementation of Factorization Machines under our proposed neural network framework.